TwilightWingsStudio/SSE-Legacy/README.md

 Clone the repository into folder.

-Do not use spaces, cyrillic letters or special symbols such as ()+/[]' in the path to the source code.
-If you use described before symbols you will have building errors because Visual Studio can not correctly operate with these symbols.
-But you can use dash - and underscore _ symbols!
+Do not use spaces, non-latin letters or special symbols such as ()+/[]' in the path to the source code.
+If you use described symbols/letters, you will have building errors because Visual Studio can not correctly operate with these symbols/letters.
+But you can use dash "-" and underscore "_" symbols!

 **IDE and compilier.**

 To build Serious Engine 1, you'll need Visual Studio 2013 or 2015, Professional or Community edition ( https://www.visualstudio.com/post-download-vs?sku=community ).

-WARNING: If you will use Visual Studio higher than 2013 then you can encounter bugs.
-Also game compiled in VS 2015 or newer may be network incompatable with game compiled in VS 2013.
+WARNING: If you will use Visual Studio higher or lower than 2013 then you can encounter bugs.
+Also game compiled with newer or older version of Visual Studio may be network incompatible with game compiled in VS 2013.

 **Building the Lua library.**